 User-friendly means it:

-❗ Don’t forget to inform your members how they can cancel the subscription — it’ll help you create a trusting relationship with them.
+❗ Don’t forget to inform your members how they can cancel the subscription — it’ll help you create a trustworthy relationship with them.

 To help users deal with occurring problems, you can add a well-developed customer service so user experience won’t be spoilt by some easy-to-solve glitch.

 For better membership management, you can develop a great support service that will help you and current associates, with occurring problems & ease the subscription for new members (image by Zach Robinson)

 To sum up, we’d like to point out once again that the functionality will strongly depend on the type of your membership model and content.